Iran Takes Another Step To Enrich Uranium, In Another Blow To Nuclear Deal

 However, he says this violation of Iran's nuclear agreement "is one of the most serious ones and could be perceived as the restart of Iran's nuclear weapons capability."

 The Fordow facility has been controversial for years.
-It is buried inside a mountain, and was kept secret until it was discovered in 2009.
+It is buried inside a mountain and was kept secret until it was discovered in 2009.
 The nuclear deal called for it to be used as a research facility, according to The Associated Press.

-Ariane Tabatabai, a political scientist at the RAND Corporation, tells NPR that Iran has kept some of Fordow's centrifuges spinning, which was allowed under the agreement.
+Ariane Tabatabai, a political scientist at the Rand Corp., tells NPR that Iran has kept some of Fordow's centrifuges spinning, which was allowed under the agreement.
 That was important to Iran's leaders for domestic political reasons.

-"It was more of a political, sort of visible, concession that Iran got which was very important domestically because the supreme leader had said that Iran was not allowed to close any facilities," Tabatabai says.
+"It was more of a political, sort of visible, concession that Iran got, which was very important domestically because the supreme leader had said that Iran was not allowed to close any facilities," Tabatabai says.

 "What the step seems to be doing is actually taking us back to a position where Iran can once again use the facility for enrichment purposes," she says.
 "This is a big deal."